cinematically/fileTools/README.md

    File Type
    - Let's the user specify a location in which they would like to see the filetypes and have them printed to console or txt

+ * 0.4
+   * Added filealphabetizer
+      File Alphabetizer
+      -  Let's the user input a folder which gets scanned by the tool and prints out the information alphabetically